-When you click on an image in your Page or Post, as well as the edit and delete icons mentioned above, the image also displays ‘resizing handles’.
+When you click on an image in your Page or Post, as well as the alignment, edit and delete icons mentioned above, the image also displays ‘resizing handles’.
 These are the small squares you see around the edge of the image.
 To resize your image, simply click and drag one of the corner resize handles.

 As with any image editing software though, if you try to enlarge a small image, it will tend to get quite pixelated.
 It’s always best to insert a large image and then resize down.

 - Caption – Displayed underneath the image as a short description.
 How this displays will be dependent on the WordPress theme in use at the time.
 You can also include basic HTML in your captions

 - Alternative Text – Displayed when the browser can’t render the image.
 It’s also used by screen readers for visually impaired users so it’s important to fill out this field with a description of the image.
 To a small degree, it also plays a part in your website Search Engine Optimisation (SEO).
 Since search engines can’t ‘read’ images they rely on the Alt Text